G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 </alert-element>

-## Step 2: Enable WAAP in resource settings
+## Step 2: Enable WAAP in CDN resource settings

 Once your CDN resource is set up, you can activate WAAP protection for it: